Texas86/WhitePapers/README.md

 # WhitePapers by Market Cap
-Internal use
+For internal use,
-Half assed, out of order, and idgaf
+Half assed, out of order, and I really dgaf